Helmut Schmidt: Domestic reforms

-Product liability and consumer protection

 In June 1974, a reformed food law was passed into law, which aimed to safeguard consumers from physical harm.
 The Students' Sickness Insurance Law (1975) extended compulsory coverage to students (medical benefits only), while the Artists' Social Insurance Law (1981) introduced compulsory insurance for artists below a certain income-limit.
 The Detergents Law (1975) and the Effluency Levies Act (1978) were passed to encourage environmental protection.
-In 1975, the allowable duration of unemployment benefit payment was extended to 24 months during periods of general recession.
+In 1975, the allowable duration of unemployment benefit payment was extended to twenty-four months during periods of general recession.
 The 1976 law on standard terms of sale gave consumer groups the right to file suits against companies employing unfair terms of sale.
 The Higher Education Framework Act of 1976 pronounced that scientific continuing education was a task to be implemented by the institutions of the system of higher education, thus exceeding their traditional tasks of research and lecturing.
 In 1977, an "investment programme for the future" was decided upon by the Schmidt Administration, which provided DM 16 thousand million for the improvement of the transport system, an efficient and ecological energy supply, provisions for water supply, vocational training, and the safeguarding of the environment.